tbjers/dogstring-action/README.md

-# 🦄 Automatically add docstrings to your undocumented code!🦄
+# 🦄 Magically add docstrings to your undocumented code

 This Github Action generates docstrings for your **Python** functions with the Ponicode AI engine (this action is currently in beta version)